 Discounted parking is available in parking garages near campus on an annual, academic year or quarterly basis.
 In order to be eligible for these rates, students must live north of North Avenue, west of Halsted Street, or south of Congress Parkway.

 Northwestern offers a discounted annual gym membership for full-time Chicago campus NU students (and spouse/partner) at L.A.
-Fitness Chicago-Streeterville, a private gym near campus.
+Fitness Chicago-Streeterville, and Fitness Formula Club, private gyms near campus.
 In addition, members will also have use of the Chicago Park District's Lake Shore Field house and facilities.

 Chicago offers a huge variety of entertainment options for weekends and study breaks.
 Visit the following websites for activity suggestions:parks and beaches for recreation, relaxation, and respite in nature.
 Excercise and relax along Lake Michigan on the Lakeshore Path.
 Millennium Park, just minutes from campus, hosts free concerts and events during warm-weather months, and also features an outdoor ice skating rink during winter.
 In addition, several world-class museums are located near campus, such as the Museum of Contemporary Art, Art Institute of Chicago, The Field Museum, Shedd Aquarium, and the Museum of Science and Industry.